Affiliate Disclosure - We may earn a commission from links clicked in this post

 • Being a Google product, it integrates seamlessly with other applications, such as AdSense and Adwords.

-• It gives you insight into where visitors to your site are coming from as well as what they do whilst on your site.
+• It gives you insight into where visitors to your site are coming from as well as what they do whilst on your site by providing various metrics that help understand visitor behavior.

-• You can optimise your marketing campaigns on the fly as data comes in.
+• You can enhance your marketing campaign performance on the fly as data comes in through Google Analytics.

 • You can evaluate your website from a visitor perspective.